lebedec/bumaga/README.md

 # TODO:

-- transform (move location calculation to client side think about tree)
+- hierarchy transforms (move location calculation to client side think about tree)
     - rework output tree traverse
+- transitions
-- transition
+- animation property tracks

 ## What it is not